VictorAdeB/Currency-Converter/README.md

 # 🌍 Currency Converter

 Welcome to the **Currency Converter** project!
-This application allows users to convert amounts between various currencies with live exchange rates.
+This application allows users to convert amounts between currencies and coins with live exchange rates.
 The app is intuitive, fast, and user-friendly.

 ## 🚀 Features

-- Convert between 150+ currencies in real-time.
+- Convert between 250+ currencies and coins in real time.
 - Automatically fetches live exchange rates.
 - Desktop-first interface.